hexed 0.4.0

 provides access to the list of partners

-- Public Attributes inherited from hexed::mutual::Multiple< void, void >
+- Public Member Functions inherited from hexed::mutual::Base< void, void >

 virtual void * _mine ()